box/developer.box.com/guides/box-ai/prerequisites.md

 <Message type="notice">

-Box AI API is a beta feature, which means the available capabilities may change.
+Box AI Platform API is currently in beta which means the available capabilities may change.
-Box AI API is available to all **Enterprise Plus** customers.
+Box AI Platform API is available to all Enterprise Plus customers.

 </Message>